 Chiweenie is generally adorable dog with pretty and somewhat long ears.
 The long floppy ears are a resemblance of their origin the Dachshund.
 However, not all Chiweenies have long floppy ears.

-[quads id=3] Their appearance may vary widely from one dog to another.
-They are fun loving and easy going dogs hence they can easily bond with humans.
+Their appearance may vary widely from one dog to another.
+They are fun loving and easy going the; dogs; hence they can quickly bond with humans.
 Chiweenie also needs an endless amount of love and attention.

 What is a Chiweenie

-They come in a wide array of colors but you will not find a solid color.
+They come in a wide array of colors, but you will not find a solid color.
 They are usually in a mix of black, blond, brown, white and tan.
 This is one feature that gives Chiweenie unmatched beauty.
-As if that is not enough, Chihuahua dachshund mix comes with an exceptional silky coat.
+As if that is not enough, Chihuahua-dachshund mix comes with an exceptional silky coat.

-[quads id=2] Their coats are usually short or medium and may vary from one dog to another.
+Their coats are usually short or medium and may vary from one dog to another.
 One fascinating fact about Chiweenies is how they can shift their physical characteristics from one dog to another and still manage to be among the most adorable breeds.

-They want to play with kids and just rest among family members when there is no much to do.
-If you love a lap dog then Chiweenie should suit you.
+They want to play with kids and rest among family members when there is no much to do.
+If you love a lap dog, then Chiweenie should suit you.
 He/she will follow you everywhere from your car to your bedroom as long as you allow.
 For this reason, it is also important for you to set boundaries.
-Without boundaries, your Chiweenie will not be ashamed to be with you anywhere.[quads id=3]
+Without boundaries, your dog will not be ashamed to be with you anywhere.

 What You Should Consider Before Buying A Chiweenie

 Young puppies of this breed may be stubborn.
 You will have to give them a lot of training to reduce their activity levels.
-However, as they grow they start calming down.
+However, as they grow, they start calming down.
 They are also clingy and will be jealous of other pets at home.

 Chiweenie is a dog that you can live with anywhere.
 They will survive in town and big cities as well as in farmland.
 Dachshund chihuahua mix can live in an apartment and can also live in large homes.
 They are generally less active so you must give them a daily walk to ensure that they are active.

 This breed also requires regular bathing.
 The good news is that their coat is low maintenance.
 However, you will have to make sure they are cleaned from time to time.
-Their training may be somewhat difficult since the young Chiweenies are very stubborn.
+Their training may be somewhat tricky since the young Chiweenies are very stubborn.
 However, with proper training, they will be obedient and will follow all your commands.

 Origin Of Chiweenie

 Chiweenie is a designer dog originating from a designer dog.
 This is one of the most interesting facts about this breed.
 Most designer dogs are cross breeds of original breeds.

-Chihuahua, one of the parent breeds to Chihuahua dachshund mix has been around for more than 300 years.
+Chihuahua, one of the parent breeds to Chihuahua-dachshund mix has been around for more than 300 years.
 Although its exact origin is a subject of controversy, it is believed that it was first bred in Mexico.
 Some people have suggested that it originated from Asia while others have suggested Egypt.

 First Time In The Us

 Chihuahua was introduced to the Us in early 1800.
 The breed’s popularity kept on growing throughout the century.
-Its popularity came to the peak in the late 1800s.
+Its popularity came to a peak in the late 1800s.
 By 1900, Chihuahua was common in most households in the United States.
 In 1904, Chihuahua was officially recognized by the American Kennel Club.
 Since their recognition, Chihuahuas became popular and have even featured in several TV shows.

-Dachshund has been in existence for a very long time too.
+The dachshund has been in existence for a very long time too.
 There are records that refer to this breed from as early as the 15th century.
 This is also a designer dog that was designed by Germans for badger hunting.
 They have short legs to excavate badger, rabbit and fox tunnels.

 Breeding Of Chiweenies

-The popularity of the Chihuahua dachshund mix grew in the mid-90s and has continued to grow until today.
+The popularity of the Chihuahua-dachshund mix grew in the mid-90s and has continued to grow until today.
 Chiweenie is believed to inherit its lap loving behaviors from the Dachshund.
-Although the Dachshund was designed for hunting, today it is basically a lap dog.
+Although the Dachshund adequately for hunting, today it is a lap dog.

 Finding A Chiweenie

 The process of finding a Chiweenie is as tiresome as the process of finding other breeds.
 Although the dog has been around for quite some time, the breed is still pretty scarce.
-Chihuahua dachshund mix is also an adorable dog with a lot of lovable characteristics.
+Chihuahua-dachshund mix is also an adorable dog with a lot of lovable characteristics.

 However, when you are going to buy a pet from an individual owner, you should be careful.
 It is recommended that you have a veterinarian check up the dog before you buy it.
 It is common for people to sell their pets when they develop health complications.
 You should also ensure that Dachshund chihuahua mix you buy is properly trained and does not misbehave.

 If you are looking to find a Chiweenie in a rescue center or a shelter, you may not be as lucky to find the exact match.
 As already mentioned, Chiweenies may have several variations in their appearance.
-If your target was to get a Dachshund chihuahua mix with long and floppy ears, you may be forced to take one with short ears.
+If your target was to get a Dachshund chihuahua mix with long and floppy ears, you might be forced to take one with short ears.

 However, the health of every dog depends on how you keep them.
 By feeding your Chiweenie well, vaccinating and regularly washing him, you can help increase his life by up to 5 years.

-Any emotional distress may mean you lose your dog even 5 years earlier to his lifespan.
-Proper care of Chiweenie may help you have him/her around for up to 19 years.
+Any emotional distress may mean you lose your dog even five years earlier to his lifespan.
+Proper care of Dog may help you have him/her around for up to 19 years.
 However, this is in rarer cases.

 A Full Grown Chiweenie

 Maybe the first question you should ask yourself is when do you consider a Chiweenie full grown?
-Most Dachshund chihuahua mix will attain their full growth at the age of 2 years.
+Most Dachshund chihuahua mix will attain their total growth at the age of 2 years.

 When we look at their parents, a full grown Chihuahua will weigh around 6 pounds.
 On the other hand, a full-grown dachshund will weigh around 11 pounds.
 The weight of a full grown Chiweenie is drawn from its parents.
 As already stated, the Chiweenies may have significant variations in size and appearance.

-Any full grown Chiweenie should have the built body of a Dachshund.
-Others may have the long floppy years while some will not.
-Some Chiweenies will have short while others will have a medium length coat.
+Any full grown dog should have the built body of a Dachshund.
+Others may have long floppy years while some will not.
+Some dogs will have short while others will have a medium length coat.

-Are Chiweenies Smart?
+Is Chiweenies Smart?

-The Chihuahuas- one of the Chiweenie parents- are very intelligent dogs.
+The Chihuahuas- one of the Chiweenie parents- are dogs.
 Besides the fact that they are home mates, they can learn about anything in just a few days.
 The Dachshund, on the other hand, is also a smart dog.